Kikihqq/Kikihqq/README.md

 <h2>Education</h2>

-- :golf: Master candidate at College of Computer Science and Electronic Engineering,Hunan University
+- :golf: **Master candidate** at College of Computer Science and Electronic Engineering, Hunan University

-- :hearts: Bachelor student at School of Computer and Information Engineering, Jiangxi Normal University
+- :hearts: **Bachelor student** at School of Computer and Information Engineering, Jiangxi Normal University